gchq/gaffer-doc/docs/getting-started/guide/rest-api.md

-# REST-API
+# Using Sketches with the REST API

+This page explains some nuances and special steps required when using classes from the Sketches library with the REST API.

 ## Sketches Library

-To learn more about the Sketches library see [advanced properties]() section.
+To learn more about the Sketches library see [advanced properties](../../reference/properties-guide/advanced.md) reference page.
 The sketches library is included with the Map and Accumulo stores.
 The [SketchesJsonModules](https://github.com/gchq/Gaffer/blob/v2-alpha/library/sketches-library/src/main/java/uk/gov/gchq/gaffer/sketches/serialisation/json/SketchesJsonModules.java) are returned in `String` format by the `getJsonSerialiserModules` method in the